-• NADD Competency-Based Clinical Certification;

-- NADD Competency-Based Dual Diagnosis Certification; - NADD Competency-Based Direct-Support Professional Certification; - Registered Behavior Technician; - Certified Nursing Assistant; - Board Certified Assistant Behavior Analyst; or - Bachelor's Degree or higher in Psychology, Special Education, Education, Counseling, Social Work, Gerontology or Therapeutic Recreation.
+- NADD Competency-Based Clinical Certification; - NADD Competency-Based Dual Diagnosis Certification; - NADD Competency-Based Direct-Support Professional Certification; - Registered Behavior Technician; - Certified Nursing Assistant; - · Board Certified Assistant Behavior Analyst; or - Bachelor's Degree or higher in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.

-Agencies must meet the following standards regardless of provider service location: 1.
-Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have documentation that all vehicles used in the provision of the Respite service have automobile insurance.

-7. Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection.

-9. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan and medical plan which includes but is not limited to communication, mobility, behavioral and medical needs.

-10. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have documentation that all vehicles used in the provision of the Respite service have automobile insurance. - 7.
+Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection. - 8.
+Have Workers' Compensation Insurance in accordance with state law. - 9.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 10.
+Comply with Department standards related to provider qualifications.

-The provider must maintain documentation that staff (working for or contracted with the agency) meet the following requirements prior to rendering Respite services to participants with a medically complex condition:

-1. Have a high school diploma or equivalent.

-2. Have received training by a medical professional that is specific to the participant's medical needs prior to rendering the service on: a.
-Specialized equipment that is medically necessary for the health and safety of the participant including, but not limited to, ventilators, suction machines, other respiratory and oxygen supplying equipment, monitoring equipment, and equipment for mobility and transferring.

-b.
-Nutritional, hydration, and special diet needs;

-c.
-Fall prevention;

-- d.
-Risk factors and monitoring for skin integrity; - e.
-Risk factors and monitoring for urinary tract infections; - f.
-Medical plan related to elimination assistance, urinary and bowel functioning; and g.
-Appropriate age and developmental needs of the child.

-Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
-Be at least 18 years of age.
+Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

+- 1. Be at least 18 years of age.

-2. Complete necessary pre/in service training based on the service plan.
+- 2. Complete necessary pre/in service training based on the service plan.

-3. Have at least a high school diploma for participants authorized to receive 2:1 enhanced Respite.
+- 3. Have at least a high school diploma for participants authorized to receive 2:1 enhanced Respite.
 The other staff member must meet the requirements in the certificate section.

-4. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- 4. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- •The nature of the crime;

+- •Facts surrounding the conviction;

+- •Time elapsed since the conviction;

+- •The evidence of the individual's rehabilitation; and

+- •The nature and requirements of the job.